-Enjoying the best possible results from your orthodontic treatment can be dependent on compliance with recommended oral hygiene and lifestyle adjustments.
+Enjoying the best possible results from your orthodontic treatment can be dependent on compliance with the recommended oral hygiene and lifestyle adjustments.
 Metal braces will require the most care and diligence to avoid damage to the brackets or wires.
-Dr. Rever and our staff will go over the daily care of your braces and any dietary restrictions during your visit.
+Clear braces, or aligners, require less care than metal braces, but still need periodic maintenance.
+The success of your orthodontic treatment will depend on your efforts.
+Dr. Rever and our professional dental team will go over the daily care of your braces during your visit.

 Oral Hygiene with Braces